monteksinghgill/TheEarthGame/README.md

 ## Description of the app

 Once started, the game randomly chooses, but does not reveal, a country.
 Currently, the game has two modes, a one player mode and a two player mode.
 The player or players are succesively provided hints about the randomly chosen country and must attempt to guess it.
 They may make a guess, or they may pass their turn.
 The first player to guess correctly, wins.
 If no player is able to guess correctly before the hints run out, the game wins.
 A major goal of the game is to be educational, in an engaging manner.
-The hints, which are mostly of a geographical and/or historical nature, are designed to be (hopefully) very interesting, so that the players may learn many interesting things as they play, about the many countries on our planet Earth.
+The hints, which are mostly of a geographical and/or historical nature, are designed to be (hopefully) very interesting, so that, as they play, the players may learn many interesting things about the many countries on our planet Earth.

 ## Requirements